jaydeep-shelake/nodejs-dance-website/README.md

 ## ⚙️ Detailed Functionality
-* From this web application any can acsess Dance studio website and get info about studio
+* From this web application any one  can acsess Dance studio website and get info about studio
 * Clients can fill the contact form and give their information like name email and contact details
+* And it will be stroed in databe

 ## 🚀 Tech and Tools Used